xixiaofinland/afmt/md/VSCode_Setup.md

 # Config afmt in VSCode

+At the moment there is no dedicated plugin in VSCode for `afmt`, but we can usage the built-in `tasks` feature to invoke `afmt` from VSCode.

 VSCode supports running tasks via `tasks.json`, which allows running shell commands on files.

 To configure VSCode to run `afmt` against the currently opened file, follow these steps: